ciyer03/cs149/A6/README.md

 results in the following time output: <br />

-Run time: 0.001994 secs <br />
+Run time: 0.000977 secs <br />

-Run time: 0.001946 secs <br />
+Run time: 0.000853 secs <br />

-Run time: 0.002143 secs <br />
+Run time: 0.000941 secs <br />

-which averages out to approx 0.002028 secs per run.
-This can vary based upon number of inputs and compiler optimizations (like -O3).
+which averages out to approx 0.000924 secs per run.
+This can vary based upon number of inputs, number of cores and threads on the CPU, current CPU governor, the CPU itself, and compiler optimizations (like -O3).